-The Company is a party to a revolving credit facility dated April 28, 2017, as amended on November 22, 2017, with a maximum available borrowing capacity of \$900.0 million.
-The facility has annual capital expenditure limitations of \$100.0 million, \$105.0 million, \$110.0 million, \$115.0 million, \$120.0 million and \$125.0 million for fiscal years 2017 through 2022, respectively, and permits up to \$15.0 million of the unused capital expenditure limitation from fiscal year 2016 to be carried over to the fiscal year 2017; thereafter, up to \$20.0 million of the unused limitation for any fiscal year starting with fiscal year 2017 may be carried over to the next fiscal year.
-The normal capital expenditure limitation for fiscal 2017 was \$115.0 million (including \$15.0 million carried over from fiscal 2016), and the normal limitation for fiscal 2018 is \$125.0 million (including \$20.0 million carried over from fiscal 2017).
+The Company is a party to a revolving credit facility dated April 28, 2017, as amended on November 22, 2017, and June 14, 2018, with a maximum available borrowing capacity of \$900.0 million.
+The facility has annual capital expenditure limitations of \$105.0 million, \$110.0 million, \$115.0 million, \$120.0 million and \$125.0 million for fiscal years 2018 through 2022, respectively, and permits up to \$20.0 million of the unused capital expenditure limitation for any fiscal year starting with fiscal year 2017 to be carried over to the next fiscal year.
+The normal capital expenditure limitation for fiscal 2018 was \$125.0 million, including \$20.0 million carried over from fiscal 2017, and the normal limitation for fiscal 2019 is \$130.0 million, including \$20.0 million carried over from fiscal 2018.

-The credit facility also permits capital expenditures up to \$200.5 million on the construction of a new poultry processing complex in Lindale, Mineola and Smith County, Texas, up to \$210.0 million on the construction of a potential additional new poultry complex, up to \$15.0 million on expansion of the Company's existing prepared chicken facility in Flowood, Mississippi, up to \$60.0 million on a potential new prepared chicken facility, and up to \$70.0 million on the purchase of three new aircraft.
+The credit facility also permits capital expenditures up to \$250.0 million on the construction of a new poultry processing complex in Lindale, Mineola and Smith County, Texas, up to \$210.0 million on the construction of a potential additional new poultry complex, up to \$15.0 million on expansion of the Company's existing prepared chicken facility in Flowood, Mississippi, up to \$60.0 million on a potential new prepared chicken facility, and up to \$70.0 million on the purchase of three new aircraft.
 As amended on November 22, 2017, the facility also excludes from the normal capital expenditure limits certain capital projects in an aggregate amount of up to \$135.0 million.
 These additional projects, which include the construction of a new feed mill, and other expansions, equipment and changes to the Laurel, Collins, McComb and Hazlehurst, Mississippi complexes; the Waco, Palestine and Brazos, Texas complexes; the Moultrie, Georgia complex; and the Kinston, North Carolina complex, are each subject to their own expenditure limitations.

 Under the credit facility, the Company may not exceed a maximum debt to total capitalization ratio of 50%.
 The Company has a one-time right, at any time during the term of the agreement, to increase the maximum debt to total capitalization ratio then in effect by five percentage points in connection with the construction of any of the three aforementioned new complexes for the four fiscal quarters beginning on the first day of the fiscal quarter during which the Company gives written notice of its intent to exercise this right.
 The Company has not exercised this right.
-The facility also sets a minimum net worth requirement that at October 31, 2017, was \$980.2 million.
+The facility also sets a minimum net worth requirement that at October 31, 2018, was \$1,031.1 million.
 The credit is unsecured and, unless extended, will expire on April 28, 2022.
-As of October 31 and December 13, 2017, the Company had no outstanding draws under the facility, and had approximately \$19.7 million outstanding in letters of credit, leaving \$880.3 million of borrowing capacity available under the facility.
-For more information about the facility, see Item 1.01 of our Current Report on Form 8-K filed May 4, 2017, and Item 1.01 of our Current Report on Form 8-K filed November 29, 2017, which are incorporated herein by reference.
+As of October 31, 2018, the Company had no outstanding draws under the facility.
+As of December 18, 2018, the Company had borrowed \$30.0 million under the facility and had approximately \$25.3 million outstanding in letters of credit, leaving \$844.7 million of borrowing capacity available under the facility.
+For more information about the facility, see Item 1.01 of our Current Report on Form 8-K filed May 4, 2017, Item 1.01 of our Current Report on Form 8-K filed November 29, 2017, and Exhibit 10.1 of our Quarterly Report on Form 10-Q filed August 23, 2018, which are incorporated herein by reference.